sensu/sensu-docs/content/sensu-go/6.3/operations/monitor-sensu/monitor-sensu-with-sensu.md

 This guide does not describe Sensu agent [keepalive monitoring](../../../observability-pipeline/observe-schedule/agent/#keepalive-monitoring).
 {{% /notice %}}

-The checks in this guide monitoring the following ports and endpoints:
+The checks in this guide monitor the following ports and endpoints:

 | Port | Endpoint | Description |
 |------|----------|-------------|